top of page

 If you’ve ever found yourself googling “natural ways to feel better” at 2 a.m. while eating gluten-free pretzels and wondering if celery juice can fix your soul—this one’s for you.

-We live in a world bursting with wellness advice.
+We live in a world bursting with advice about wellness trends for 2025—from red-light saunas to ice plunges to “dopamine detoxes.”It’s inspiring…and exhausting.

-Let’s talk about five wellness trends I do recommend—ones that are rooted in science, aligned with how your brain and body actually work, and gentle enough to support healing without making you feel like a part-time influencer.
+Below are five wellness trends for 2025 that are actually rooted in science, align with how your brain and body work, and support healing without turning you into a full-time biohacker.

 Forget bubble baths.
 I’m talking about practices that help your brain and body shift out of survival mode and back into safety.